outreachy/website/README.md

 Outreachy is a three-month paid internship program for people traditionally underrepresented in tech.
 This repository is for the Django code that comprises the [Outreachy website](https://www.outreachy.org).

+*Past Outreachy interns are:

+92% women
+4% transgender, genderqueer, or non-binary people
+64% people of color
+12% people from a historically disadvantaged caste or tribe

 # Current state of Outreachy tech

 The Outreachy web presence is in a couple of different places: